 - Calculate your macros before starting the keto on a budget meal plan.
 It’s impossible to make a meal plan that’s suited for everyone, so make sure the macros delivered in this plan are well suited to you.

 - This plan is for 1200 calories a day.
-That is on the low end of what most people are going to look for.
+That is on the low end of what most people are going to need.
 If you’re eating more than 1200 calories a day you can very easily scale this up!

 - This plan delivers slightly more protein than most people starting keto will need.
 The easiest way to counteract this is by adding more fat to meals.
-Adding 2 tablespoons of fat/oil each day will give you a 1450 calorie plan with a really solid fat:protein ratio.
+Adding 2 tablespoons healthy fats each day will give you a 1450 calorie plan with a really solid fat:protein ratio.

 Everyone wants to save money right?
 Well, this blog post will lay out a comprehensive plan for saving money while eating a healthy keto diet.
 Low carb on a budget is simple, it just takes some planning and flexibility to use whatever is on sale.
 Before we get too far into it I’d like to lay out the whole suite we have put together for anyone looking for more info on the specifics of this plan: